Undergraduates

 Non-Traditional Undergraduate students who are enrolled in degree programs and who wish to apply for financial aid must file the Free Application for Federal Student Aid (FAFSA).

 The Federal Pell Grant is available to full time, half time, and less than half time students.
-Limited funding is available for the same students through the federal campus based programs; SEOG and Work Study.
+Limited funding is available for the same students through the federal programs; SEOG and Work Study.
 Students applying for the Federal Direct Stafford Loan or the Direct Parent Plus Loan (dependent students only) must be enrolled at least half time.
 The Pennsylvania State Grant is available to qualified Pennsylvania domiciles enrolled for at least six credits per term.

 Dexter Hanley Full-Time Grant